MonacsLib/Monacs/README.md

 ## Status

 It's currently work-in-progress, expect new things to be added, APIs to be changed and docs to be updated more or less often.
-I'll be doing my best
+First publicly available version was released [on NuGet](https://www.nuget.org/packages/Monacs.Core/).

 ## Contributing